Spreadborough, Queensland: Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Spreadborough is a "townside" suburb.

 History

 Spreadborough was named on 1 September 1973 by the Queensland Place Names Board after the family who owned the land.
-On 16 March 2001 the status of Spreadborough was changed from a locality to a suburb.
+On 16 March 2001, the status of Spreadborough was changed from a locality to a suburb.